Deeply Supervised Skin Lesions Diagnosis with Stage and Branch Attention: Experimental Results

-Fig. \ref{fig:top1models} compares HierAttn with six other lightweight networks that are also trained on the IHISIC20000 and IHPAD3000 datasets.
+Fig. \ref{fig:top1models} compares HierAttn with six other lightweight networks that are also trained on the ISIC2019 and PAD2020 datasets.
 Detailed values are illustrated in Table \ref{tab:top1models}.
 Fig. \ref{fig:top1models} also demonstrates that HierAttn networks fall in the upper left region, which means they outperform other mobile architectures with relatively small sizes.
-For instance, with about 1.08 million parameters, HierAttn\_s outperforms MobileNetV2 by 3.25\%, MobileNetV3\_large by 1.93\%, ShuffleNetv2\_1x by 1.47\%, MnasNet1.0 by 1.25\%, and EfficientNet-b0 by 0.55\% on the IHISIC20000 validation set.
-Furthermore, HierAttn\_s also outperforms MobileViT\_s, which also contains convolution-transformer hybrid blocks, by 1.98\% and 3.00\% on IHISIC20000 and IHPAD3000 datasets, respectively.
-Moreover, Table \ref{tab:top1models} demonstrates that inference time for each image by HierAttn\_xs is lower than 1 ms, 12\% faster than MnasNet1.0’s and just 9\% slower than MobileNetV2’s.
-Although the branch and self attention mechanisms increase the computational complexity, the HierAttn\_xs model is still among the middle level in the inference time, with a generally acceptable sub-millisecond time cost for self examinations or clinical diagnosis.
+For instance, with about 1.08 million parameters, HierAttn\_s outperforms MobileNetV2 by 3.25\%, MobileNetV3\_large by 1.93\%, ShuffleNetv2\_1x by 1.47\%, MnasNet1.0 by 1.25\%, and EfficientNet-b0 by 0.55\% on the ISIC2019 validation set.
+Furthermore, HierAttn\_s also outperforms MobileViT\_s, which also contains convolution-transformer hybrid blocks, by 1.98\% and 3.00\% on ISIC2019 and PAD2020 datasets, respectively.
+Besides, HierAttn attains more than 90\% accuracy on both the dermoscopy and the smartphone skin lesions image datasets, which demonstrates that HierAttn is versatile in visually diagnosing skin lesion images from various domains.